- Business and Employment»

 Barricades and Barriers

 Whether we realize it or not, we are all deeply influenced by our culture.
 Being painfully aware of the barricades and barriers obstructing the hiring of unemployed people, a revised interview process and policy were created in the new job that is inclusive, comprehensive, and professional.
 It is free of discriminatory and insulting comments about age, suggested memory impairment, and words relating to perceived lack of energy- words that strongly insinuate laziness.
-Grueling questions about personal and professional weaknesses-which are not HR’s business to begin with, are removed.
+Grueling and lengthy questions about personal and professional weaknesses and failures-most of which are not HR’s business to begin with, are removed.

 Instead, a policy and method capitalizing on strength and growth, not weakness works to elicit adequate skill level and job interest.
 Eliminating interview-eliciting blights and obstacles make the process relaxed, conversational, open-minded, and professional.
 This is a practice and technique which puts qualified people back into the workforce.
 The choice was clear-be an obstructionist in an already problematic workforce or an open-minded HR professional willing and able to hire the best-qualified people for available jobs.
 Many times, the star employee with the greatest set of skills just happens to be out of work.